 (Identify each assumption and clarification.)

+Pricing assumes that tax exemption for project will be received.

+The $2,446,900 GMP amount includes $203,827 of design cost included in the AIA A141.
+This amendment will add

+$2,243,073 for a total GMP of $2,446,900.

 § B.1.4.3.7 To the extent that the Design-Build Documents are anticipated to require further development, the Guaranteed Maximum Price includes the costs attributable to such further development consistent with the Design-Build Documents and reasonably inferable therefrom.
 Such further development does not include changes in scope, systems, kinds and quality of materials, finishes, or equipment, all of which, if required, shall be incorporated by Change Order.